-Long before Genghis Khan and Mongol hordes began expansive explorations into China, its people had become a tea-drinking culture.
+Long before Genghis Khan and Mongol hordes began expansive explorations into China, its people had developed a tea-drinking culture.
 Green tea, specifically, was given magical powers.
-Those drinking it expected health and welfare benefits.
-In some parts of 8th Century China, green tea was called "an elixir of youth."
+Those who drank it expected health and welfare benefits.
+In some parts of 8th-century China, green tea was called "an elixir of youth."

-As tea preparation and consumption became commonplace in Japan, its reputation for having medicinal purposes grew to the point the growing process was often shrouded in mystery so cultivation methods could be limited to the rich and entitled.
-But during China’s Tang Dynasty, green tea had gone mainstream and while this transformation took longer to reach Japan, a declaration by Emperor Saga, who ruled from 786 to 842, made tea-drinking available to even the lowest class of society.
+As tea preparation and consumption became commonplace in Japan, its reputation for having medicinal purposes grew to the point where the growing process was often shrouded in mystery, so cultivation methods could be limited to the rich and entitled.
+But during China’s Tang Dynasty, green tea had gone mainstream, and while this transformation took longer to reach Japan, a declaration by Emperor Saga, who ruled from 786 to 842, made tea-drinking available to even the lowest class of society.

-Having become the most popular drink in Japan thanks to the efforts of these two monks, tea growing had become commonplace as the 9th century came to a conclusion.
-By this time, it was grown in so many places, visitors to Japan’s imperial palace found themselves walking between rows of tea plants on their way to see the emperor.
-Zen Buddhist monks, meanwhile, used green tea to help them stay alert longer during lengthy meditation practices and only droughts brought this flourishing agricultural movement to the occasional stop.
+Having become the most popular drink in Japan thanks to the efforts of these two monks, tea growing became commonplace as the 9th century came to a close.
+By this time, it was grown in so many places that visitors to Japan’s imperial palace found themselves walking between rows of tea plants on their way to see the emperor.
+Zen Buddhist monks, meanwhile, used green tea to help them stay alert longer during lengthy meditation practices, and only droughts brought this flourishing agricultural movement to an occasional stop.

-By the 12th Century, and thanks to Zen master Eisai, called the father of the Japanese tea culture, this steeped beverage had become the nation’s most-favored beverage.
-Eisai recognized in tea a plant with the potential to do more than just quench thirst.
-He began to attribute myriad powers to green tea which prompted poets to publish tributes to green tea’s ability to be a transformative beverage.
+By the 12th century, thanks to Zen master Eisai, called the father of the Japanese tea culture, this steeped beverage had become the nation’s most-favored beverage.
+Eisai recognized tea as a plant with the potential to do more than just quench thirst.
+He began to attribute myriad powers to green tea, which prompted poets to publish tributes to green tea’s ability to be a transformative beverage.